frontpagedata/google-maps-proximity/README.md

 # Google Maps Proximity Study for Rankings.io

-This is the Github repository for the Proximity Study done for Rankings.io.
+This is the Github repository for the Proximity Study done with Rankings.io.

 Google relies on user proximity to provide local results for keywords.
 How vital is the proximity factor?
 How fast does the ranking decrease by distance from the location of a business?